Ahmad6564/Chess-Automation/MODEL_UPDATE.md

 This will:
 - Check if dependencies are installed
-- Verify UI-TARS can be loaded
+- Verify Qwen2-VL can be loaded
 - Test basic functionality

 ---